-For the first time, we will feature a three player Kuhn poker bankroll tournament.
+In the interim, we will be holding a three player Kuhn poker bankroll competition for the 2015 workshop.
 Despite the simplicity of the game, it is unsolvable.
 That is, unlike in two-player zero-sum games, an agent playing its portion of a Nash equilibrium is not optimal and can be taken advantage of by two coordinated agents.
 The intent of this contest is to provide a venue to investigate opponent modeling techniques that for statistical or computational reasons cannot be applied in three player Texas Hold’em.
-Additionally, we hope the drastic reduction in implementation effort will appeal to new competitors and promote a more open environment.

 The barrier to entry is relatively low, and agents need not be as sophisticated as in the larger Hold’em games.
 Some starter code can be found at https://github.com/kdub0/kuhn3p and last year’s entrants will be posted soon.
 We hope that many of the past competitors will be able to contribute so as to have a fun and vibrant competition.

 Entries will be allowed up to 10MB of uncompressed disk space.
 Because the game is so small, entries will be allowed fairly minimal compute time: no more than 1 second per hundred hands, with the competition run on t1.micro (1 core 600MB RAM).
 We ask that all competitors submit source code for their player.
 That is, there will not be a hosted benchmark server.
 If your agent relies on tables, or some other long running computation, you are not required to submit the code to generate this data.

 The 2014 computer poker competition results were first announced at the AAAI Workshop on Computer Poker and Imperfect Information.
 Complete results, including hand histories and more detailed descriptions of the entries, are now available.

 Thanks again to everyone who participated in the competition this year!

 Hyperborean and Feste are not separated by a statistically significant margin.